Hero Harkens Back to Legend X, Zeus XIV

 Featuring ultra-pure, single-crystal silver and copper strands, the Black Dragon is a sort of "jack of all trades" cable that supports a balanced sound that is not too forward and not too laid back.
 The listener gets some detail plus some fullness and warmth.
 As the Hero already leans warm, the copper in the Black Dragon will retain that musicality and tighten up the low frequencies while the silver will provide a level of detail retrieval that can make well-known and well-loved tracks sound new again.

 You may be wondering how Hero compares to Empire Ears' new flagship, the Odin.
 For me, Odin is all about a natural presentation.
 Vocals are not as warm as they are with the Hero, and emotion is not pouring forth, but what you get with Odin is an amazing amount of layering and detail where nothing is compromised and nothing is lost.
-As far as Hero vs. the Legend X, I'll put it this way: with Hero I want to smile; with the Legend X, I want to dance.

 At $1,349, the Hero is not inexpensive, but price can be relative.
 This is a really good IEM that houses some of the best of Empire Ears technology and quite honestly sounds every bit as good as pricier IEMs in the Empire Ears lineup.